tweag/nickel-kubernetes/README.md

 Although the repository was created several years ago, this project started as an experiment which quickly came to an halt when the initial contributor couldn't devote time to it anymore.
-However, it just has been revived.
+However, it has been revived since and is under active development.

-Nickel-kubernetes is under active development, but it isn't ready to use yet.
+## Content

 You'll find auto-generated Nickel contracts for Kubernetes resources for some selected versions of the Kubernetes API in the `kubernetes-contracts` directory.
 You can simply import them and apply them to your Nickel configurations.

-See the roadmap below for the next steps.
+**IMPORTANT**: the generated contracts are all implicitly relying on a Nickel library which is located inside each contract directory `kubernetes-contracts/vX.Y.Z` in the `.js2n-lib` subdirectory.
+If you want to use only a few selected contracts without pulling the whole contract directory in, make sure to copy the library as well (which must either be located in the same directory as the contracts or must be made available through the Nickel import path - see the documentation of `--import-path` by running `nickel help export`).

 ## Roadmap